adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Try not to become a man of success, but rather try to become a man of value. - Albert Einstein</code></pre>
+<pre><code>1 » A good plan violently executed now is better than a perfect plan executed next week. - George S. Patton</code></pre>
-<pre><code>2 » Using the power of decision gives you the capacity to get past any excuse to change any and every part of your life in an instant. - Tony Robbins</code></pre>
+<pre><code>2 » If you are going to achieve excellence in big things, you develop the habit in little matters.
+Excellence is not an exception; it is a prevailing attitude. - Colin Powell</code></pre>
-<pre><code>3 » The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom. - Isaac Asimov</code></pre>
+<pre><code>3 » Experience keeps a dear school, but fools will learn in no other. - Benjamin Franklin</code></pre>
 </details>

 <!--END_SECTION:waka-->